acorncom/squarespace-adapter/README.md

 Demonstration of using Ember Data adapters and serializers to read another website into an Ember app.
 Inspired by Godfrey Chan's demo at EmberConf 2015.
 Uses Readability and CORS-Anywhere.

-Reads from the blog (For Love and Lemons)[http://www.forloveandlemons.com/blog].
+Reads from the blog [For Love and Lemons](http://www.forloveandlemons.com/blog).
 Go to localhost:4200/posts/\<slug-of-blog-post-here\> to see it in action.

 ## Prerequisites